chromy/tenx-manual/src/context.md

 ### ruskel

-[Ruskel](https://github.com/cortesi/ruskel) is that extracts the public surface area of a Rust project - that is, the public functions, types, traits, and modules - and renders it to syntactically valid Rust code.
+[Ruskel](https://github.com/cortesi/ruskel) is a tool that extracts the public surface area of a Rust project - that is, the public functions, types, traits, and modules - and renders it to syntactically valid Rust code.
 This is useful for including the API of a Rust module in the context of a session.
 This can be either local or any crate on [crates.io](https://crates.io).

 See the [Working in Rust](./rust.md) example for a demonstration of how to use